chubbyphp/chubbyphp-swoole-request-handler/README.md

 ## Description

-A request handler adaper for swoole, using PSR 7, PSR 15 and PSR 17.
+A request handler adapter for swoole, using PSR-7, PSR-15 and PSR-17.

 ## Requirements